Crypto News News

 BTC Price chart | Source: Coinstats

-Notably, the Bitcoin Halving is a programmed event that occurs approximately every four years or after every 210,000 blocks are mined.
+The Bitcoin Halving is a pre-programmed event that occurs roughly every four years, or after every 210,000 blocks are mined.
+Think of it as Bitcoin’s built-in mechanism to control its supply and maintain its scarcity.
+Here’s the gist:

 Disclaimer: The information provided is not trading advice.
 Bitcoinworld.co.in holds no liability for any investments made based on the information provided on this page.
 We strongly recommend independent research and/or consultation with a qualified professional before making any investment decisions.